rwash/rwash.github.io/cv.md

 Conference Program Committees:

 * SOUPS (Symposium on Usable Privacy and Security): 2011, 2012, 2013
-* WEIS (Workshop on Economics and Information Security): 2012
+* WEIS (Workshop on Economics and Information Security): 2012, 2013
 * CHI (ACM Conference on Computer-Human Interaction) Associate Chair: 2010 (Interaction Beyond the Individual subcommittee)
 * STAST (Workshop on Socio-Technical Aspects in Security and Trust): [2012](http://www.stast2012.uni.lu/)
 * CSCW (ACM Conference on Computer-Supported Cooperative Work): 2013
 * WikiSym: 2013 (track on open collaboration)
+* ICWSM (AAAI International Conference on Weblogs and Social Media): 2013

 I was Student Volunteer Coordinator for ACM E-Commerce 2006.
 I was an external reviewer (panelist) for the NSF in 2011 and 2012.